 If you have a problem that requires solving, get some hands-on experience in that field and understand the real-world context of it.
 You will then be able to come up with the best resolutions.

 - Look at the problem from different perspectives.

 Put yourself in the shoes of the other people involved in the problem.
 Look at it from their perspective.
 This will help you understand the problem from multiple angles; you may be able to see something you were not previously aware of.

 - Clarify the question.

-When you are faced with a problem, come up with a clear question you need to answer with the solution.
+When you are faced with a problem, come up with a clear question you need to answer with a solution.
 Make sure this question reflects the goals you are trying to achieve.
-Clarifying the question in this manner will show you the broad direction you need to take with your solution.
+Clarifying the question in this manner will show you the direction you need to take with your solution.

 No insights yet

 Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.